mindset-dojo/mindset-dojo.github.io/project.md

 ---

 ## 🥋 Before You Contribute

-Everyone is welcome to contribute to Mindset Dojo.
 You don’t have to be a coder — contributions can be as simple as:

 * 💬 Sharing **suggestions** in our GitHub issues